DCAA compliance: Key insights into DCAA compliance requirements

 dcaa compliance requirements infographic

-“DCAA Compliance” has one other connotation.
-In a DCAA audit report, they express opinions on the allowability of costs (FAR), the allocability of costs (CAS) and on the reasonableness of costs or “quantum” in accountant-speak.
+"DCAA compliance" carries another important connotation.
+In a DCAA audit report, the agency expresses opinions on the allowability of costs (FAR), the allocability of costs (CAS), and the reasonableness of costs or "quantum" in accounting terms.

-1. Their policies say the right things about the cost accounting treatment of their costs,
+1. Their policies correctly address the cost accounting treatment of costs,

-2. Their procedures describe the correct steps to do the right things with those costs, and
+2. Their procedures outline the appropriate steps to handle costs properly, and

-3. Their actual cost accounting practices match their policies and procedures.
+3. Their actual cost accounting practices align with their policies and procedures, ensuring full DCAA compliance.

 The “who” and the “what” of DCAA auditing

-They also audit contractors, but only in connection with one or more contracts that are themselves subject to audit.
-DCAA would not audit a contractor that supplied goods exclusively on competitively awarded firm fixed price contracts.
-If those same contracts were cost reimbursable, the contractor would almost certainly be subject to audit as an organization.
+DCAA, as its name suggests, audits government contracts to ensure adherence with DCAA compliance requirements.
+They also audit contractors, but only in connection with contracts that are subject to audit.
+For example, DCAA would not audit a contractor that supplies goods exclusively on competitively awarded firm fixed-price contracts.
+However, if those same contracts were cost reimbursable, the contractor would almost certainly be subject to audit as part of DCAA compliance.

-All the audits performed by DCAA, whether on behalf of DOD or a civilian agency, are governed by a written audit program.
+All audits performed by DCAA, whether on behalf of the DOD or a civilian agency, are governed by a written audit program designed to ensure full DCAA compliance.

-That program specifies every step of the audit process in excruciating detail from the notification of the contractor and the conduct of the entrance conference to the formulation of the report, its findings, and its distribution.
-DCAA’s audit programs are also utilized by civilian agencies as part of their own statements of work when they contract for audits by commercial firms.
+This program specifies every step of the audit process in great detail, from contractor notification and the entrance conference to the formulation of the report, its findings, and its distribution.
+DCAA’s audit programs are also utilized by civilian agencies as part of their statements of work when contracting commercial firms for audits.

-A visit to the Directory of Audit Programs should be the very first action by a contractor on receipt of a notification that DCAA will be auditing some aspect of its operations or one of its government contracts.
+Contractors should visit the Directory of Audit Programs as their first step upon receiving notification that DCAA will be auditing their operations or a government contract.

-If the type of audit described in the notification is unfamiliar, the contractor should ask which specific audit program will be performed prior to scheduling an entrance conference or auditor visit.
-The program will detail not only the steps of the audit, but the data and reports they may request during the audit.
+If the audit type is unfamiliar, contractors should inquire about which specific audit program will be performed before scheduling an entrance conference or auditor visit.
+The audit program will outline the steps of the audit, as well as the data and reports that may be requested, helping contractors meet DCAA compliance requirements.

 Forewarned is forearmed.
-Knowing exactly what DCAA is likely to ask for before they ask can be worth its weight in gold.
+Knowing exactly what DCAA will likely request before they ask can be incredibly valuable.

 The primary audits performed by DCAA

-DCAA is required to provide a report of its activity for the previous Government Fiscal Year (GFY) to Congress by March 31st each year.
-In the 2019 report, published March 31st, 2020, DCAA described the audits they perform as four basic types.
+DCAA must report all activities for the previous Government Fiscal Year (GFY) to Congress by March 31st each year.
+In the 2019 report, published on March 31st, 2020, DCAA outlined the four basic types of audits they perform, each designed to meet specific DCAA compliance requirements.

 the primary dcaa audits